Associate in Premium Auditing - Explained

 - Economics, Finance, & Analytics

-Associate In Premium Auditing (APA) Definition
+What is an Associate In Premium Auditing (APA)?

 The Associate in Premium Auditing refers to a professional designation that the Insurance Institute of America (IIA) awards individuals who successfully complete the required six national exams.
 In other words, the APA is an individual who has been granted a professional status by the IIA to perform premium auditing duties as well as other financial obligations in an insurance firm.
 Out of the six exams, two are for the APA program, while the remaining four are for Chartered Property Casualty Underwriter courses.